lucaswerkmeister/m3api/README.md

   as you might find in other libraries (“get page”, “make edit”).
-  It’s for people who are comfortable working with the API directly – you pass in the same parameters that you’d find in e.g. the [API sandbox][], and get back the original MediaWiki response (JSON-decoded).
+  It’s for people who are comfortable working with the API directly – you pass in the same parameters that you’d find in e.g. the [API sandbox][], and get back the original MediaWiki response, JSON-decoded.
   (And if you use the API sandbox, check out [this user script][m3api-ApiSandbox-helper]!)
   As a general rule, this library only implements features that apply to more than one API module.